powercord-org/documentation/2-plugin-api/5-settings.md

 in mind behavior for [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) and [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) values), and a `message` property specifying the error message to display to the user if the check fails.

-#### Categories
-The type `category` is a specific type of field that allows you to have a collapsible category in your settings UI, which can help de-clutter your page and make the settings less scary for users.

-For this type, the `default` key is unused.
-You must specify an `entries` properties, that just behaves the same as the root `entries` property of `registerSettings`.

 ###### Example of setting entry with data validation
 ```js